 There are many companies that you can use to create and print your book, for example IngramSpark and Smashwords.
 Both are based in the USA, their services are all online, and they are all highly geared for the independent publishing market.

-Every published author should make sure that they have both an e-book version of their book and a print version, but, if you’ve written a book and you want to get it out to market as quickly as possible while you wait for your printed copies to arrive (or while you raise money to cover the printing costs themselves), you may want to consider publishing an e-book version of your book in the meantime.
-It’s quick and easy, and soon you’ll be doing it with your eyes closed.
+Every published author should make sure that they have both an e-book (ePub) version of their book and a paperback version, but, if you’ve written a book and you want to get it out to market as quickly as possible while you wait for your printed copies to arrive (or while you raise money to cover the printing costs themselves), you may want to consider publishing an e-book version of your book in the meantime.

-Amazon is the largest online e-tailer of e-books (followed by other platforms like the Apple iStore, Barnes and Noble, and many others) but because size does matter, my suggestion would be to start by publishing your book on Amazon first.
-You can either upload your manuscript (which should be in ePub format) directly into the Kindle publishing platform (it’s also referred to as Kindle Direct Publishing – or KDP), or you can use their Kindle Create app to do it.
-The Kindle Create app is brilliant.
+Amazon is the largest online retailer of e-books (followed by other platforms like the Apple iStore, Barnes and Noble, and many others) but because size does matter, my suggestion would be to start by publishing your book on Amazon first.
+Simply upload your book’s professionally typeset interior (which should be in ePub format) directly into the Kindle publishing platform (it’s also referred to as Kindle Direct Publishing – or KDP).
+If you are strapped for cash, you can use Amazon’s Kindle Create app to convert your manuscript into ePub format.
+The Kindle Create app is a great tool.
 You upload your manuscript into it from Word and it formats your manuscript so that it can be read on any electronic reading device.

 I will go into a little more detail in terms of the actual publishing process a little later…

-Setting up your account is very similar to setting your account up with Amazon, the only two major differences are that you get to choose which of the different vendor platforms you want to sell your e-book on, for example on the Apple Books Store, Barnes and Noble, Kobo, and so on; and you get to choose from a wider range of e-book formats which include decals at the beginning of each chapter, and different styles of headings and fonts, depending on the type of book that you’re publishing.
+Setting up your account is very similar to setting your account up with Amazon, the only two major differences are that you get to choose which of the different vendor platforms you want to sell your e-book on, for example on the Apple Books Store, Barnes and Noble, Kobo, Overdrive, Tolino, Smashwords, and so on; and, if you want too use their DIY option to format your book’s interior and get it ePub ready, you get to choose from a wider range of e-book formats which include decals at the beginning of each chapter, and different styles of headings and fonts, depending on the type of book that you’re publishing.

 I will go into a little more detail in terms of the actual publishing process a little later…